-- repr (bool) Include this attribute in the generated repr method. - cmp (bool) Include this attribute in the generated comparison methods (eq et al). - hash (bool) Include this attribute in the generated hash method. - init (bool) Include this attribute in the generated init method. - convert (callable) callable() that is called by attrs-generated init methods to convert attribute's value to the desired format.
+- repr (bool) Include this attribute in the generated repr method. - cmp (bool) Include this attribute in the generated comparison methods (eq et al). - hash (bool) Include this attribute in the generated hash method. - init (bool) Include this attribute in the generated init method.
+It is possible to set this to False and set a default value.
+In that case this attributed is unconditionally initialized with the specified default value or factory. - convert (callable) callable() that is called by attrs-generated init methods to convert attribute's value to the desired format.
 It is given the passed-in value, and the returned value will be used as the new value of the attribute.
 The value is converted before being passed to the validator, if any.